-- > accrued interest and income; - > differences in the redemption prices of bonds; - > acquisition costs carried over to future fiscal years; - accruals related to FFIs.
+-) accrued interest and income; - > differences in the redemption prices of bonds; - > acquisition costs carried over to future fiscal years; - > reinsurance accrual accounts.

-3.3.7 Reserves (other than underwriting)
+Reserves (other than underwriting) 3.3.7

 Reserves (other than underwriting) are set up in accordance with the provisions of ANC regulation 2014-03 on the French national accounting system and concern risks and charges that are clearly specified when they are applicable but whose due date or amount cannot be fixed precisely.